Edward H. Simpson: Education

 Simpson grew up in Northern Ireland, and attended Coleraine Academical Institution, and he then studied at Queen's University, Belfast (BSc, 1st cl.
-Hons Mathematics), graduating at age 19 in 1942.
+Hons Mathematics), from which he graduated at the age of 19 in 1942.
 After the war, he studied for a PhD degree in Mathematical Statistics at Christ's College, Cambridge as a scholar, from 1945 to 1947.

 Career

 In Autumn 1942, Simpson was recruited to work at Bletchley Park, initially as a codebreaker in the Italian Naval Section.
 As the war with Italy was ending in 1943, he was asked to lead the JN-25 team, contributing to the US Navy code-breaking efforts supporting the war in the Pacific.
 After the end of World War II, Simpson entered the civil service administrative class.
 He joined the UK Ministry of Education in 1947 and subsequently worked also in the Treasury, the Commonwealth Education Liaison Unit, as Private Secretary to Lord Hailsham as Lord President of the Council and Lord Privy Seal, and in the Civil Service Department.

 He was a Commonwealth Fund (Harkness) Fellow in the USA (1956–57).